Wednesday, June 19, 2013

 and the higher ordination.

 “Come, O bhikkhu!
 Well taught is the doctrine.
-Lead the holy life to
+Lead

 on him the higher ordination.